shuojunli/shuojunli.github.io/index.md

 ---
 ---
 <div align="center">

-### We are a chemical biology lab exploring nanozyme-catalyzed
-### molecular labeling and functional regulation in vivo.
+  <p><strong>We are a chemical biology lab exploring nanozyme-catalyzed molecular labeling and functional regulation in vivo.</strong></p>
 </div>